What is HTML?

 In modern editors, like Atom or Brackets, such code will be greyed out, giving you the hint that this code won’t be interpreted by the browser.

-Prior to HTML 5, there were two types of elements, block-level elements,
+Prior to HTML 5, there were two types of elements, block-level elements, and inline elements.

 This specified which element can be nested inside another element.